MichaelSuarez21/instagram-automator/README.md

 * rssFeedGen: Initiates the RSS Feed for an Instagram page and grabs one post from your approved posts table.
 Once the feed has been created, the addFeedItem.py file will be used to add subsequent posts.
 * addFeedItem: Grabs a post from your approved posts table and adds it to your RSS Feed.

-### SWIFT FILES (for your iPhone App)
+### SWIFT FILES, at least the revelant ones (for your iPhone App)
 * HomeModel: Used to create the class that pulls your JSON data from your SQL Database/PHP script, and then displays it to you via your Scroll View.
 * PostModel: Used to create the class that stores the post data.
 * ViewController: Set up to connect the data/models to your interface so that you can view/interact with the data.
-Unfortunately, more setting up here is needed on your end since the StoryBoard was used to create a lot of the interface non-programatically.

 ## Setting up your SQL Database
 Here is a list of tables necessary to create: